htmgarcia/ES6/README.md

 Based on [this course](https://www.youtube.com/playlist?list=PLhSj3UTs2_yX_ct0OfHrmMwKL8wpz-N2j) by Falcon Masters

+Before to continue, you'll need to have nodejs and npm installed.

 ## Create a package.json file and install node_modules dependencies

 Include only this content: